 Unified Issue View

-A single card showing issues from every connected platform:- Grouped by status, platform, or priority — your choice
+- Grouped by status, platform, or priority — your choice

 - Platform indicators — see which tool each issue lives in